icdevsorg/icrc104.mo/icrc104-standard.md

 #### Core Methods

-- **icrc104_apply_rules**
+- **icrc104_apply_rule**

-  Applies a set of rules from a specified namespace to a target membership list.
+  Applies a rule from a specified namespace to a target membership list.
 This function evaluates the rules and performs necessary membership modifications based on the rule set.
 It returns the transactions that were performed.
 If the local **ICRC-104** canister does not keep a transaction log, it should refer to the **ICRC-75** transactions.
 If neither the **ICRC-104** canister nor the **ICRC-75** canister keeps a transaction log, specific changes can be returned in the `ICRC75Changes` variant.

   ```candid
   type List = text;